Talking to our executive sponsor for disability

-Tom Higgins, who works in our Change Delivery team in HR, was diagnosed with anxiety and stress in 2020.
+Tom Higgins, a Project Manager in our People and Transformation function, was diagnosed with anxiety and stress in 2020.
 It was a moment that marked the end of one painful journey, and the start of another as he set about rediscovering who he was.

 ‘I’d had physical symptoms – of what I now know is anxiety – for a long time,’ Tom recalls.
 ‘Crippling migraines, nausea, and a feeling of not wanting to go out as much.
 I had test after test, scans, medications, but nothing seemed to change the feelings I was getting.
 After the incident in the supermarket with my son I knew that I needed to get help.’